phcompeau/biological_modeling_course/_pages/coronavirus/ab_initio.md

 ## Extra

+* Somewhere need trimer of dimers for spike protein

 * Models published before crystallography can be found here: [SSGCID Models](https://www.ssgcid.org/cttdb/molecularmodel_list/?target__icontains=BewuA)

 * Need to define side chain: The side chain, commonly referred to as the R group or side group, is the part of an amino acid that distinguishes the twenty amino acids that are have identical structures everywhere else.
 Directly connected to the central, alpha-Carbon, the side chain is fully responsible for the chemical properties of each amino acid.